InteropIO/manager-example-basic-auth/README.md

 This will also instruct Glue42 Enterprise to store Layouts and Application Preferences on the Glue42 Server.

 ### Use a custom login screen
-To enable the custom login screen, use the "ssoAuth" top-level key
+To enable the custom login screen, use the "ssoAuth" top-level key.
+You need to point the login screen to the **Admin UI** url and add the **gd** query parameter.
+The **gd** query parameter is used to indicate that the login comes from io.Connect Desktop login page.

 ```json
 {